dwightjack/yuzu/docs/packages/core/README.md

 ### Child components' initial state and computed state

-`setRef` accepts a second argument which is an object used as the child component's initial state during initialization.
-If a property value is a function it will be used to compute the child state value and subsequent changes to the parent state will be propagated to the child state as well.
+`setRef` accepts a second argument which is an object used during initialization as the child component's initial state.

+If a property value is a function it will be used to compute the child state value and **subsequent changes** to the parent state will be propagated to the child state as well.

-The `Counter` component above could be refactored like this
+The `Counter` component above could be refactored like this:

 ```diff
 class Counter extends Component {